-If we could wear them every day, we probably would.
+If we could wear flip flops every day, we probably would.
 Why?
 Because flip flops feel like sunshine, warm weather, the beach, and relaxation.
-But if your flip flops are made from materials that are not Earth- or animal-friendly – like plastic, certain types of foam, suede, or leather – it erodes their feel-good vibe.
+But if you’re wearing flip flops that are made with materials that aren’t Earth- or animal-friendly – like plastic, certain types of foam, suede, or leather – it erodes their feel-good vibe.

-According to Wikipedia, flip flops transcend cultures, as they’re worn by people all over the world.
-The earliest record we have of a flip flop-style sandal was the type worn by the ancient Egyptians in 1,5oo B.C.
-But the modern flip flops that we all know and love today were probably inspired by the Japanese zōri, which American soldiers brought back to the U.S. after World War II.
+Flip flops transcend cultures, as people all over the world wear them.
+In fact, the earliest record we have of a flip flop-style sandal was the type worn by the ancient Egyptians in 1500 BC.
+Yet the modern flip flops that we all know and love today were probably inspired by the Japanese zōri, which American soldiers brought back to the U.S. after World War II.

 Indosole is a certified B Corporation, which means it’s a for-profit company that is certified by the nonprofit B Lab for maintaining rigorous social and environmental standards.
 Indosole is helping to solve a significant environmental problem by repurposing some of the billions of discarded tires that would otherwise pollute important places, like riverways, other natural habitats, and even cities, into useful footwear.
 Their socially conscious vegan flip flops are super popular with UniGuide visitors, so be sure to check out a pair for yourself!